foyer-rs/foyer/README.md

 More code examples and details can be found [here](https://github.com/foyer-rs/foyer/tree/main/examples).

-Case study of real-world usage in the production system can be found in [Document - Case Study - RisingWave](https://foyer-rs.github.io/foyer/docs/case-study/risingwave)

-## Architecture

-The architecture of ***foyer*** is still not mature and is undergoing rapid iteration.
-Currently, the architectural design can refer to [Document - Architecture](https://foyer-rs.github.io/foyer/docs/design/architecture)

 ## Supported Rust Versions

 *foyer* is built against the recent stable release.
-The minimum supported version is 1.85.0.
+The minimum supported version is 1.91.0.
 The current *foyer* version is not guaranteed to build on Rust versions earlier than the minimum supported version.

 ## Supported Platforms